ahmadikalkhorani/URBANgeojson/README.md

-**URABNgeojson** generates geojson file for a list of buildings.
-The only input is the list of buildings addresses.
+**URBANgeojson** generates geojson file for a list of buildings.
+The only input is addresse of buildings as *list*.

 See *test.py* for an example.